-6.6.7.
+6.6.9.
 Setting the Status Window Display Parameters

-6.6.7.1.
+6.6.9.1.
 Video/Audio Status

 The purpose of the Video/Audio status screen is to show as much status information about the video and audio as possible in a small, concise table.
-Table 7 shows each item that may appear in the status screen.
+Table 6-4 shows each item that may appear in the status screen.
 The Status window may be operated on one of two modes.
 In normal mode, all lines are controlled by the text window attributes.
-In Fault mode, those lines whose associated fault triggers are used to activate an AVM fault, will be displayed using fault window properties.
+In Fault mode, those lines whose associated fault triggers are used to activate an AVM fault will be displayed using fault window properties.
 All other lines use the text window properties.
 If the Status window is enabled by an AVM fault, only those lines associated with the fault triggers that enable the fault window will be displayed using fault window properties.
 All other lines use text window properties.

-Table 5 also shows a "Display Status" column.
+Table 6-4 also shows a "Display Status" column.
 This column lists enable/disable options for the parameters of the Status Display window.
 Each parameter can be displayed through selections made in the Status windows configuration menu.

-Item Display Status Value(s) Description Video On/Off NTSC/PAL/Not present Input video standard detected regardless of what the card is configured to process.
+ltem Display Status Value(s) Description Video On/Off NTSC/PAL/Not present Input video standard detected regardless of what the card is configured to process.
 Picture content On/Off Active/Frozen/Frozen, black Shows the status of the picture content.
-Shows active if the picture is active, frozen if the card detects no motion, or frozen , black if the picture is black VITC On/Off TC Value/Not present If present, the time code value is displayed here.
+Shows active if the picture is active, frozen if the card detects no motion, or frozen, black if the picture is black.
+Active Picture Level (APL) On/Off Value in IRE VITC On/Off TC Value/Not present If present, the time code value is displayed here.
 VITC SID On/Off SID value/Not present If present, the VITC SID is displayed here.
 CC On/Off Present/Not present The presence/absence of Closed Captioning is indicated.
 PR On/Off Value/Not present The program rating of Closed Captioning is indicated, if present.
-Ch.
+Aud Ch.
 1 On/Off NA/[(silent/over), (mono/out of phase)] Status information about channel 1 is shown here.
-Ch.
+Aud Ch.
 2 On/Off NA/[(silent/over), (mono/out of phase)] Status information about channel 2 is shown here.
-Ch.
+Aud Ch.
 3 On/Off NA/[(silent/over), (mono/out of phase)] Status information about channel 3 is shown here.
-Ch.
+Aud Ch.
 4 On/Off NA/[(silent/over), (mono/out of phase)] Status information about channel 4 is shown here.